Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 Keep looking out for inventive ways to make use of your Metamagic Abilities.
 Used correctly, you can double the value of your spells, or come up with solutions that would normally be impossible, like hitting a distant enemy with what is usually a close-range spell.
 Don’t be afraid to sacrifice Sorcery Points for Spell Slots instead, too.
 You can always reverse the process if you don’t consume all of your Spell Slots.

 Try to stay mindful of positioning when playing your Sorcerer Build in combat.
-Remember that having melee enemies in your face will give you a Disadvantage on your Attacks, and having the High Ground will give you an Advantage.
-It will get a little easier to manage this when you unlock the Misty Step Spell.
+Remember that having melee enemies in your face will give you a Disadvantage on your Attacks, and having the High Ground will give you an Advantage (this only applies to Spell Attack Rolls, like Firebolt and Scorching Ray).
+If you keep getting caught in bad positions, you can use the Misty Step Spell to teleport.
 Make use of Crowd Control Spells like Thunderwave to keep enemies from reaching you.

 Don’t be afraid to sometimes use an AOE spell like Cloud of Daggers or Fireball on a single target, if you just need some reliable extra damage.